Cray-HPE/sat/docs/man/sat-sensors.8.rst

         **cray-telemetry-fan**, and **cray-telemetry-pressure**.

 **-b, --batch-size** *BATCHSIZE*
-        Number of metrices in each message.
+        Number of metrics in each message.
 Defaults to 16.

 **--timeout** *TIMEOUT*
         Total timeout, in seconds, for receiving data from telemetry topics.